 It can be difficult to find fun activities at work, but just like the case for getting fresh air and exercise, group cooking can be both relaxing and fun.
 Choose a favorite dish by surveying the workplace, bearing in mind any allergies, dietary restrictions, and food preferences.
 Note down the optimal choices and let the group cast their vote.
 Here are some famous happy hour menu ideas:

-- Sushi is a great one because it requires teamwork for beginners, and though it might not turn out perfectly (unless you have star chefs at the office), the experience can be both challenging and a good bonding experience.
+It requires teamwork for beginners, and though it might not turn out perfectly (unless you have star chefs at the office), the experience can be both challenging and a good bonding experience.

-- Cupcakes are another good option, since they are harder to get wrong and success is more likely.
+They are harder to get wrong and success is more likely.
 You can also be fun and creative with these by adding bright colors, sprinkles, and extras.

 There are countless creative ways to capture the imagination of office staff and enjoy a much-needed happy hour away from the daily grind.
 It’s important to facilitate a sense of community and belonging at work, and feeling connected to others will help everyone meet their obligations.
 A happy staff is a purposeful staff, and in the end, being truly happy is what matters most.